 The Heys School is committed to providing quality and impartial careers education, information an guidance (CEIAG) ensuring students are able to make informed and aspirational choices about their future routes.

 The careers programme at The Heys School is comprehensive.
 CEIAG is delivered through form time, assemblies, drop down days, individual subject’s curriculum and in Personal Development time at KS4.
 The Gatsby Benchmarks are mapped out clearly in all we deliver.

-All our students can access resources and information at any time by using The Careers Hub where they can pick up prospectuses, leaflets and application forms.
+All our students can access resources and information at any time by using the Careers area in the Library, where they can pick up prospectuses, leaflets and application forms.
 Online resources, useful links and key website addresses can be found by clicking on the link below:

 Measuring the Impact

 The impact of the careers programme is reported in a number of ways.

 We work closely with the local authority to capture destinations data and the impact of our work on NEETs and destinations is analysed.
 This data is also reported to Governors through termly position statements.